graphile/crystal/examples/forum/tutorial.md

 comment on function forum_example.post_summary(forum_example.post, int, text) is 'A truncated version of the body for summaries.';
 ```

-Third, a function that will get the users most recent forum post.
+Third, a function that will get a person’s most recent forum post.

 ```sql
 create function forum_example.person_latest_post(person forum_example.person) returns forum_example.post as $$